 Data acquisition and analysis part is implemented and the data from Ankara are deployed successfully.
 Data from Madrid, Barcelona and İstanbul are expected to migrate from the sources by the end of project.
-The integration of all developed platforms was done successfully.
+Mobile application for urgent cases is developed and Multi Model Route Planning application is improved.
+Web Based Management Platform to track customer behaviour is expected to be completed.
+The integration of all developed platforms is done successfully.
 Smart Advertising Video Streaming was improved.

 Details of technical progress per work package